Top

 The problem with DUI stops is that officers can arrest people whom they believe are under the influence to the point that they are a harm to themselves or others.
 While many see this power as a good thing, it can lead to questionable arrests.

 For example, assume that a man is driving late at night and is pulled over for speeding.
-The officer asks the man if he’s been drinking, and the man says he had two beer throughout the night.
+The officer asks the man if he’s been drinking, and the man says he had two beers throughout the night.
 The officer asks him to perform sobriety tests, and the man barely passes the tests.

 After the man barely passes the tests, the officer asks him to take a breathalyzer.
 The man complies and blows a 0.04% blood alcohol content (BAC), a number well below the legal limit.